conservancy/npo-ledger-cli/npo-ledger-cli-tutorial.md

 Configuration of Chart of Accounts
 ----------------------------------

-The first thing any accountant will ask to see if your so-called "chart of accounts".
+The first thing any accountant will ask to see is your so-called "chart of accounts".
 The first time I heard this phrase, I thought it was something complicated.
 Fact of the matter is, it's really just a list of all the accounts that you use.
 Accountants also use "account codes", which, as near